Category:Scraping Tools

 • Capterra: 5/5

-Scrape.do is a scraping API positioned as a more agile and more streamlined alternative to enterprise providers, operating 110+ million unique IPs across datacenter, residential, and mobile proxy networks.
+Scrape.do is a scraping API positioned as a more agile and more streamlined alternative to enterprise providers, operating 110+ million proxies across datacenter, residential, and mobile networks.
 The service focuses on delivering reliable scraping without the complexity or price tag of larger competitors.

 The API offers a simple endpoint that accepts a target URL and returns scraped HTML, JSON, XML, or .MD with support for JavaScript rendering, geo-targeting, and automatic proxy rotation.
-In our tests, Scrape.do achieved 98.19% average success rate and the fastest average response time at 4.7 seconds, making it the speed leader across all providers.
+In our tests, Scrape.do achieved a 98.61% average success rate at an average $0.60 per 1K requests, landing as the best success-to-cost ratio across the providers we tested.

 Pros

-• Second-best success rate: Hit 98.19% average success with perfect 100% on Indeed, GitHub, Zillow, Capterra, and Google.
-Only Bright Data scored higher overall.
+• Strongest success rate we measured: Hit 98.61% average success with perfect 100% on Amazon, Indeed, GitHub, Zillow, and Capterra, and 99.50% on Google.
+Six of seven domains came in at or above 99.5%.

-• Best value for money: At $0.80 average cost per 1K requests, it delivers enterprise-level performance at a fraction of the price.
-Some domains cost as low as $0.12 per 1K.
+• Best value for money: At $0.60 average cost per 1K requests, it delivers enterprise-level performance at a fraction of competitors.
+Easy targets like Amazon, Indeed, and GitHub run at $0.11 per 1K, with the harder JS-heavy domains bumping to $1.10.

 • Free forever plan available: 1,000 requests monthly for free with no time limit or credit card required.
 Perfect for testing or low-volume projects.